sguox002/leetcode/leetcode-all.md

 try all combination states (using bitmask) and calculate the distance in the subset (you must use the nodes in the subset).
 Make sure judge if it is a valid subset (nnode=nedge+1)
 ->>

+## intervals
+<<-1546	Maximum Number of Non-Overlapping Subarrays With Sum Equals Target    		43.5%	Medium
+two problems here:
+- find all subarrays with sum==target, this can be done using hashmap.
+- find the longest non-overlapping intervals. sort by end and connect.
+->>

 ## leetcode problem list

-<<-1548	The Most Similar Path in a Graph    		55.3%	Hard
-n cities and m bidirectional roads. each city has a name with 3 chars.
-It is a connected graph, ie. from city x you can go to any city y. given a target path, find a path of the same length with the min edit distance (number of different chars between two strings). if multiple paths exist, return any of it. naive approach: try each node as the start and do dfs for n nodes and compare the edit distance. using memoization
-- backtracking
-- optimize using memoization dp[start][i][j] the min edit distance using the airport start as the ith city. j is dependent on i j=m-1-i, so we only need 2d.
-But our answer shall be the path. use dp[i,j] for the min edit distance and save the min vector path.
-- dijkstra: shortest path problem. use the edit distance as the edge weight.
+<<-1545	Find Kth Bit in Nth Binary String    		57.0%	Medium
+S1="0"
+Si=Si-1+"1"+reverse(invert(Si-1)) for i>1.
+find the kth bit in Nth binary string.
+- derive the length: len(i)=2*len(i-1)+1: 1,3,7,15,...
+2^(n-1)
+- if it is the mid, left or right, then two subproblem recursive approach.

 ->>
-<<-1547	Minimum Cost to Cut a Stick    		51.2%	Hard	->>
-<<-1546	Maximum Number of Non-Overlapping Subarrays With Sum Equals Target    		43.5%	Medium	->>
-<<-1545	Find Kth Bit in Nth Binary String    		57.0%	Medium	->>
-<<-1544	Make The String Great    		54.8%	Easy	->>
 <<-1542	Find Longest Awesome Substring    		36.0%	Hard	->>
 <<-1541	Minimum Insertions to Balance a Parentheses String    		41.9%	Medium	->>
 <<-1540	Can Convert String in K Moves    		29.6%	Medium	->>